 If ever there was a cause for the photographer to tell their subjects to NOT to smile, it was for the picture that accompanied an article about bankruptcy.

-This editorial was written by Mike Henderson with the Baltimore Metro Chapter of Associated Builders and Contractors.
-Good for Mr. Henderson for writing this editorial.
+Mike Henderson wrote this editorial with the Baltimore Metro Chapter of Associated Builders and Contractors.
+Good for Mr. Henderson for writing it.
 The Maryland Daily Record also deserves credit for publishing this editorial.
 Mike got it right; the Daily Record and these lawyers got it wrong.
-Everyone agrees, we can all move on.
+Everyone agrees, and we can all move on.

 A friend of mine was telling his much younger brother recently that it would help him stay out of trouble if he would get good grades.
 He told him “everything goes down better with good grades.”

 Right now, lawyers – most notably personal injury lawyers – are the kids with bad grades.
 Anything we do either individually or as a group that is questionable is immediately given scrutiny.
-Every lawyer should be keeping this in mind.
+Every lawyer should keep this in mind.